 All mint essential oils are from the plant family Lamiaceae.

-Bergamot mint (Mentha citrata), which is also called orange mint or Eau de Cologne mint, is different from the far more commonly used bergamot (Citrus bergamia).
+Bergamot mint (Mentha citrata), also called orange mint or Eau de Cologne mint, is different from the more commonly used bergamot (Citrus bergamia).

 Production: Steam distilled from the herb's flowers.

 Aroma: Sweet, herbaceous, minty with subtle underlying citrus and floral.